apoluekt/OpenRPNCalc/Doc/pcb_design.md

 <img src="images/pcb03.jpg" width="800px">

-The battery slot is made of two 1.6mm PCBs held by two M2 screws and nuts.
+The CR2032 battery is installed in a slot that allows changing it without taking the full housing apart.
+The slot is made of two 1.6mm PCBs held by two M2 screws and nuts.
+To allow the slot to be inserted in the battery holder together with the battery, a wider bracket for the CR2430 battery is used instead of the CR2032 one.

 <img src="images/pcb04.jpg" width="800px">